What questions should you ask your wedding photographer?

 I then edit each image, applying color-corrections, lighting adjustments, contrast and tone tweaks, cropping, and the like.
 As soon as that’s done, I begin uploading the photos to my website and prepare a link for you to download.

 If you have albums or wall art included in your collection, I’ll begin work on those as soon as I give you a chance to look over your photos.

 Q: How long does it take to receive my wedding photographs?

-A: Every wedding is different, but you’ll generally receive your finished photographs in 4-6 weeks.
-Weddings take longer during the busy months of March-May and October-December.
+A: Every wedding is different, but you’ll generally receive your finished photographs in about four weeks.
+Editing takes longer during the busy months of March-May and October-December.